-The M.S. in exercise and sport physiology with a concentration in athletic training is a post-certification degree program and is offered in collaboration between the Departments of Kinesiology and Sports Medicine.
+The M.S. in Athletic Training Post-Professional Concentration is a post-certification degree program and is offered in the Department of Sports Medicine.
 This program is appropriate for students who have completed an undergraduate degree in athletic training or students with a strong science and/or exercise science background.
-The program is a 39 credit, two year degree program that mandates the completion of either a Master's Thesis or Research Project.
+The program is a 36 credit, two year degree program that mandates the completion of either a Master's Thesis or Research Project.
 This program is designed to enrich academic preparation for graduate work beyond the master's degree and to advance the students' abilities as an athletic trainer by providing course work that will enhance clinical practice.

 The program provides an advanced curriculum that enhances athletic training skills beyond the entry level and enriches academic preparation for advanced work in the field of exercise science.
 The program is interdisciplinary in nature and provides students with a well-rounded educational experience.
 The thesis requirement allows students to acquire skills to perform experimental research and to create a specialized area of interest.
 Students have the option of working with a diverse faculty with varied research interests.
 This includes working with novel technologies in the HEAT (Heat Illness Evaluation, Avoidance and Treatment) Institute and the possibility of studying a professional athlete population.
 Additionally, the Department of Sports Medicine offers several athletic training graduate assistantships, allowing students to remain clinically active while completing graduate studies.
 Graduates of the program are competitive and typically gain employment at the college/university level.
 Additionally, graduates have continued their education in other allied health programs, such as physician's assistant school.